Edwards-R/redlist_docs/red_list_summary/process_specification/data_collection.md

 - When

 ## Citizen Science
 BWARS and Hymettus do not consider the moniker 'Citizen Scientist' to have supportable meaning for aculeate hymenoptera recording.
 There are so few opportunities for 'professional' work that the majority of contributors to the BWARS dataset would be considered 'non-professionals', despite their considerable knowledge of the taxa.
 Furthermore, professionals *do* contribute large volumes of data to BWARS, as do academics.
+Accordingly, 'Citizen Science' is devoid of meaningful separation or distinct.
+Such absence of meaning is particularly present in the most important area of aculeate hymenoptera, which is the ability to accuracy determine taxa at species level.

 ## Examples of collection methods
 The following sections illustrate a few known collection 'methodologies' for data in the BWARS dataset.

 ### Roadside opportunity
-A utility worked saw an interesting bee whilst on their lunch break.
+A utility worker saw an interesting bee whilst on their lunch break.
 The bee was collected and identified under a microscope that weekend, and the data added to the BWARS database.

 ### Academic survey
 A student collected data as part of a controlled sampling effort in their PhD.
 With the assistance of experienced taxonomists, this material was identified to species level, then added to the BWARS database.